-WordPress has wrapped its app around the most recent browser version of the blogging software.
+The app is wrapped around the most recent browser version of the blogging software.
 That’s it.

-There are only three reasons to use the app:
+There are only three reasons to use the WordPress app:

 - To keep Safari or another browser set aside for non-WordPress tasks.